Thank you for your interest in High Point University!

 For those students who will transfer from a local North Carolina community college, please follow the link below to get a list of course equivalents.
 Please note that this is not a complete list and that there may be some courses for which you will earn credit that are not listed.

 Financial aid is available to transfer students.
 If you intend to apply for need-based financial assistance, your financial aid materials are due at the time you submit your application for admission.
+Please use our Transfer Cost Calculator to estimate any scholarships or financial aid you may qualify for.

 The Free Application for Federal Student Aid (FAFSA) serves as High Point University’s official application for need-based financial aid.
 To be considered for federal grants, low-interest student loans and federal work-study opportunities, you must file the FAFSA electronically by going to www.fafsa.ed.gov.